jdost/workhammer/docs/classes.md

 # Classes

 Classes are specializations the player builds up.
 The player can then focus on one class or spread the work across multiple classes.
+Classes are all controlled passively, meaning they do not select any class but are opted into all classes that exist (and you have some XP in).

 ## Leveling

-Quests can either give experience directly to a class (so the 'UI Polishing' Quest could give 10 XP to the Frontend Developer) or give experience to the player's experience pool (so the 'Complete Project' Quest could give 10 XP to the pool).
-The experience in the pool does not factor into anything, it is just a holding place that the User that controls the player can allocate to different classes.
+Quests that level up a skill will give weighted amounts of the XP bonus the skill grants to each class.
+So a frontend developer class would have a weight of 1 for the JS coding skill, so when the skill levels up and grants its 15 XP bonus, it will give that full bonus to the frontend developer class.
+But the unit testing skill only has a weight of 0.5 for the frontend developer class, so it's 20 XP bonus only grants 10 XP to the class (0.5*20).